 - Consolidate the amount of signage typologies to only include the necessary signs that can be consistent and used for all purposes. - Limit the amount of fonts and colours used throughout The City to form a harmonious site. - Create a unified look and feel for the signage system that includes different signage typologies for all purposes. - Incorporate and integrate The City's new branding identity into all future signage. - Replace heritage plaques in The City that have been weathered or damaged, with more robust materials. - Phase out old signage for new signage as per the wayfinding strategy.

-An example of an old sign in the North Perth Town Centre designed similar to Welcome Signage identified.
+An example of an old sign in the North Perth Town Centre 01 designed similar to Welcome Signage identified.

-The City maroon is a dominate and consistent colour in street signs throughout The City.
-They also feature suburb and The City logo.
+signs throughout The City.
+They also feature suburb and The 02 City logo.